follow-the-nft/follow-api/prepWork/softwareRequirements.md

 ## Non-Functional Requirements

-### Examples include:
+### Pick 2 non-functional requirements and describe their functionality in your application.

 - Security
+  - Security best practices are followed and kept up to date with industry standards.
+The bearer token is supplied from a third party authentication provider.
+PII (Personally Identifiable Information) is encrypted on our servers.

 - Usability
-- Testability
-- etc….

-## Pick 2 non-functional requirements and describe their functionality in your application.

-- Example 1
-- Example 2

-If you are stuck on what non-functional requirements are, do a quick online search and do some research.
-Write a minimum of 3-5 sentences to describe how the non-functional requirements fits into your app.

-You MUST describe what the non-functional requirement is and how it will be implemented.
-Simply saying “Our project will be testable for testibility” is NOT acceptable.
-Tell us how, why, and what.
+  - These new features will be used and create a new 'wow' factor.
+It will feel familiar and have a natural design pattern.
+The user will feel at 'home' on this site.